pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 Now let's explain what the code does in detail.

-The `setup()` method, which is executed before every test method, instantiates the driver and set up the base URL and time-out for the test:
+The `setup()` method, which is executed before every test method, instantiates the driver and set up the base URL and the time-out for the test:
 ```java
 @Before
 public void setUp() throws Exception {